Banner

 Other relatives

-The sponsor does not have any living relative that can be sponsored, including spouse, common-law or conjugal partner, son or daughter, parent, grandparent, orphaned brother or sister, orphaned nephew or niece, orphaned grandchild, anyone above who does not want to come to Canada.
+The sponsor must not have any living relatives who could otherwise be sponsored, including spouse, common-law or conjugal partner, son or daughter, parent, grandparent, orphaned brother or sister, orphaned nephew or niece, or orphaned grandchild, and none of those relatives should have refused to come to Canada

-The sponsor does not have any relatives who are Permanent Residents or Canadian
+The sponsor must not have any relatives who are already Permanent Residents or Canadian citizens

-The single status does not include marriage-like relationships such as living with a common-law or conjugal partner
+Single status does not include marriage-like relationships, such as living with a common-law or conjugal partner.

-Parents and grandparents sponsorship are only randomly invited every year.
+Parents and Grandparents sponsorship applications are only invited through a random selection process each year.

 Application process

-between the sponsor, sponsored family members and Immigration, Refugees and Citizenship Canada
+involving the sponsor, the sponsored family members, and Immigration, Refugees and Citizenship Canada (IRCC).

 Parents and grandparents sponsorship